 The median age of a population is the point at which half the population is older than that age and half is younger.
-In the last 50 years, the median age of the world's population has increased by just three years, from 23.6 in 1950 to 26.4 in 2000.
+In the last 70 years, the median age of the world's population has increased from 23.6 in 1950 to 31.0 in 2020.
 However, median ages vary significantly across the globe, and are influenced by a number of factors, such as birth rates, social and economic development and average life expectancies within individual countries.

 It is also worth noting that median age statistics are also somewhat skewed by the fact that, at a global level, women consistently outlive men and therefore have higher median ages.
 This occurs regardless of country, although the differences aren't always significant.
 Furthermore, female-specific conditions (such as death in childbirth), can reduce life expectancy in women, particularly in developing countries.